Myrtle Cain: Minnesota House of Representatives

+Post-electoral career and activism

+After serving in the state house, she served on the staff of United States Senator Eugene McCarthy of Minnesota.

-In 1923, Cain unsuccessfully attempted to pass an Equal Rights Amendment to the Minnesota Constitution.
-In 1973, Cain spoke at the Capitol in favor of the federal Equal Rights Amendment.
+In 1923, Cain advocated for passage of an Equal Rights Amendment to the Minnesota Constitution, but the effort ultimately failed.
+In 1973, Cain spoke at the state capitol in favor of the federal Equal Rights Amendment.

+Later life and death

+Cain died on February 6, 1980 in Minneapolis.